atorstling/origin/README.md

 # Track
-Track down the origin of a command - `which` on steroids
+Track down the origin of a command - a recursive `which` on steroids

 # Examples
 ```bash